Coronavirus: Info and Updates

 Precautions at the Construction Association of Michigan

 All CAM employees have returned to the Bloomfield Hills office, effective June 15, 2020.
-Visitors to the building are required to wear a mask, answer health screening questions, and undergo a temperature scan.
+In compliance with the latest Executive Order, non-essential visitors are not permitted to enter the building.
 As previously announced, the 334 S. Water Street office located in Saginaw is closed permanently.

 Future CAM events, classes, and meetings are being evaluated on a case-by-case basis and our team is working to notify affected parties as soon as possible.
 Click here for upcoming events.